lin380/tadr/README.md

 <!-- badges: end -->

-The goal of `tadr` is to provide supporting resources for the textbook [“Text as Data: An Introduction to Quantitative Analysis and Reproducible Research in R”](https://francojc.github.io/tad/).
+The goal of `tadr` is to provide supporting resources for the textbook [“Text as Data: An Introduction to Quantitative Text Analysis and Reproducible Research in R”](https://francojc.github.io/tad/).

 ## Installation